matthewjberger/scoop-nerd-fonts/README.md

 ## Generating font manifests

-Execute `bin/generate-manifests.ps1` with Powershell 3.0+ to regenerate all of the manifests in this repository from the template (within the same file).
+Execute `bin/generate-manifests.ps1` with Powershell 3.0+ to regenerate a subset of the manifests in this repository from the template (within the same file).

+Over time this repo has accumulated a variety of fonts, not all of which are nerd fonts.
+The manifest generation is specifically for nerd fonts!

 ## Notable changes